DaniilsFirgers/dev-quest/devops/git.md

 ```

-## git merge vs git rebase
+## git rebase vs git merge

-1. Git rebase is git command that **moves or replays** a sequence of commits from one branch into another.
+1. **Git rebase** is git command that **moves or replays** a sequence of commits from one branch into another.
 It gives a linear commit history.

    > “Take all the commits I made on my branch and pretend I started from somewhere else.”